tandonparth21/ECG_Classification/README.md

 # 🫀 ECG Image Classification & Visualization

 This project uses an **ensemble of CNN models** (**VGG16**, **VGG19**, **ResNet50**) to classify ECG images into arrhythmia categories.
-It serves predictions via a **FastAPI** backend and visualizes results through an **R Shiny** dashboard.
+It serves predictions through a **FastAPI** backend and visualizes results in an **R Shiny** dashboard.

 ---

+## 🏷 Classes & Their Meanings

+The model predicts which of the following 5 classes an uploaded ECG image belongs to:

+- **Class N (Normal):**
+  Represents normal sinus rhythm, where the heart beats regularly without anomalies.

+- **Class S (Supraventricular ectopic beat):**
+  Premature beats originating above the heart’s ventricles, often benign but sometimes linked to arrhythmias.

+- **Class V (Ventricular ectopic beat):**
+  Premature beats originating in the ventricles; may indicate structural heart issues.

+- **Class F (Fusion beat):**
+  Result from fusion between normal and ectopic beats; relatively rare.

+- **Class Q (Unknown beat):**
+  Unclassified or ambiguous beats, often noise or rare arrhythmias.

+---

 ## 📊 Dataset

-This project uses the **ECG Arrhythmia Image Dataset**, an image version of the well-known heartbeat dataset:
+This project uses the **ECG Arrhythmia Image Dataset**, an image version of this dataset:
 ➡️ [Original dataset on Kaggle](https://www.kaggle.com/shayanfazeli/heartbeat)

-**Context & Abstract:**
+### Context & Abstract
-- Composed of two collections:
+- Combines two collections:
   - MIT-BIH Arrhythmia Dataset
   - PTB Diagnostic ECG Database
-- Signals correspond to ECG heartbeats in both normal and pathological cases.
-- Images are preprocessed and segmented into individual heartbeats.
+- Images represent ECG heartbeat segments labeled as normal or various arrhythmias.
-- Used to explore deep learning and transfer learning for heartbeat classification.
+- Enables deep learning and transfer learning on heartbeat classification tasks.

-**Details:**
+### Dataset Details:

 | Dataset                        | Samples | Categories | Source                                       | Classes                                                                                 |
 | ----------------------------- | ------: | ---------: | -------------------------------------------- | --------------------------------------------------------------------------------------: |